 Free Artwork.
-This topic deserves its own article, but searching for Creative Commons or Unlicensed artwork is a great way to add some variety to a clean document.
+This topic is explored in another article, but searching for Creative Commons or Unlicensed artwork is a great way to add some variety to a clean document.
 I’m still getting better at this; look to Joe Banner for good examples.
 Kursk is a beautiful adventure with awesome CC artwork.

 Chrome PDF Viewer.
 Did you know that Google Chrome has a PDF viewer?
 Open a new tab and drag the PDF into the Chrome page.
 I use it to make my “Print-friendly” versions of games.
 Click the “Print” icon in the top right, and configure it how you like.
 You can put multiple pages on a single page, omit pages, set them all to black and white, etc. Then select “Save as PDF”.
 It’s a simple and useful tool for PDF releases.